Professor of Applied and Computational Mathematics and Control and Dynamical Systems

 Louis E. Nohl Professor of Chemical Engineering

-C. L. "Kelly" Johnson Professor of Aeronautics and Mechanical Engineering; Vice President for Student Affairs
+C. L. "Kelly" Johnson Professor of Aeronautics and Mechanical Engineering; Allen V. C. Davis and Lenabelle Davis Leadership Chair, Student Affairs; Vice President for Student Affairs

-Chemical and electric propulsion systems; explosion hazards in launch vehicles and spacecraft.
+Chemical propulsion systems; explosion hazards in launch vehicles and spacecraft.